 The results of this study support previous conclusions (Wu et al. 2006, Nungesser 2011, McVoy et al. 2011) that historic ridge-slough landscape conditions are best conserved in central WCA3AS.
-PSUs in that area (specifically, PSUs 2, 4, 23, 26) are characterized by distinct ridge and slough communities that are well sorted along widely separated elevation modes.
+PSUs in that area (specifically, PSUs 2, 4, 23, 26, 66) are characterized by distinct ridge and slough communities that are well sorted along widely separated elevation modes.
 Microtopographic and vegetation structure and their covariation also indicated moderately conserved conditions in isolated portions of other water management basins, including southeastern WCA1 (17) and southern WCA2 (21).
-One PSU (27) in northern WCA3AN superficially exhibit conserved microtopographic structure and community distinctiveness; however, these characteristics appear to reflect a severe recent fire regime and significant invasion (and perhaps creation) of deep water areas by dense stands of Typha, rather than the persistence of historic ridge slough structure.
+Two PSUs (27 in northern WCA3AN, 73 in northern WCA2) superficially exhibit conserved microtopographic structure and community distinctiveness; however, these characteristics appear to reflect a severe recent fire regime and significant invasion (and perhaps creation) of deep water areas by dense stands of Typha, rather than the persistence of historic ridge slough structure.

 Microtopographic and vegetation structure and their covariation were also generally in agreement in their identification of highly degraded landscapes.
 PSUs throughout WCA 3B exhibited degraded conditions by most measures, as did PSUs in northern portions of WCA1, WCA2, and most peripheral areas of WCA3AN, WCA3AS and ENP.
-Because of relatively small sample size at the PSU scale, the complete complement of 80 PSUs will be essential for refining estimates of the spatial extent of conserved and degraded conditions in these regions.

 Microtopographic and vegetative measures of landscape condition were generally in agreement, with the largest number of PSUs exhibiting degradation of both characteristics, and a smaller group exhibiting conservation of both characteristics.
-However, in 15 PSUs, measures of topographic and vegetation structure diverged in their assessment of conserved and degraded conditions.
-In all these cases, we observed relative distinct vegetation communities occupying landscapes with reduced elevation variance; no PSUs sampled to date have indistinct vegetation communities but high microtopographic relief.
+However, in many PSUs, measures of topographic and vegetation structure diverged in their assessment of conserved and degraded conditions.
+In PSUs with low long-term mean water depth (<25 cm), we observed relative distinct vegetation communities occupying landscapes with reduced elevation variance; in PSUs with high long-term mean water depths (>50 cm) we observed relatively indistinct vegetation communities despite persistent high microtopographic relief.
 One important conclusion to be drawn from this pattern is that concurrent monitoring of both vegetation and microtopographic structure is essential for a comprehensive assessment of ridge-slough condition.
-Remote assessment of changes in patch structure and landscape pattern provides important information about landscape change, but our data support and strengthen the inference of Watts et al. (2010) that microtopographic changes are leading indicators of change in vegetation composition and structure.
-On that basis, we conclude that PSUs with degraded topography but intact vegetation are likely to be undergoing transitions to fully degraded states.
+Remote assessment of changes in patch structure and landscape pattern provides important information about landscape change, but our data support and strengthen the inference of Watts et al. (2010) that microtopographic changes are leading indicators of change in vegetation composition and structure for drained landscapes.
+In contrast, vegetation distinctness appears to serve as a leading indicator of degradation associated with impounded conditions.
+We conclude that PSUs with degraded topography but intact vegetation and vice versa are likely to be undergoing transitions to fully degraded states.